MosesSupposes/Purescript-By-Example/text/chapter13.md

 In this chapter, we will see a particularly elegant application of type classes to the problem of testing.
 Instead of testing our code by telling the compiler _how_ to test, we simply assert _what_ properties our code should have.
 Test cases can be generated randomly from this specification, using type classes to hide the boilerplate code of random data generation.
 This is called _generative testing_ (or _property-based testing_), a technique made popular by the [QuickCheck](https://wiki.haskell.org/Introduction_to_QuickCheck1) library in Haskell.

-The `purescript-quickcheck` package is a port of Haskell's QuickCheck library to PureScript, and for the most part, it preserves the types and syntax of the original library.
-We will see how to use `purescript-quickcheck` to test a simple library, using Spago to integrate our test suite into our development process.
+The `quickcheck` package is a port of Haskell's QuickCheck library to PureScript, and for the most part, it preserves the types and syntax of the original library.
+We will see how to use `quickcheck` to test a simple library, using Spago to integrate our test suite into our development process.

 ## Project Setup

-This chapter's project adds `purescript-quickcheck` as a dependency.
+This chapter's project adds `quickcheck` as a dependency.

 In a Spago project, test sources should be placed in the `test` directory, and the main module for the test suite should be named `Test.Main`.
 The test suite can be run using the `spago test` command.

 ## Writing Properties

-The `Merge` module implements a simple function `merge`, which we will use to demonstrate the features of the `purescript-quickcheck` library.
+The `Merge` module implements a simple function `merge`, which we will use to demonstrate the features of the `quickcheck` library.

 ```haskell
 merge :: Array Int -> Array Int -> Array Int